abelesmw/mugmark/README.md

 Some notes about the project:

-*  All of the frames of animation and hand drawn using Procreate on iPad.
+*  All of the frames of animation are hand drawn using Procreate on iPad.
 *  Game is built in Unity
 *  All of the code was written in Visual Studio in C#